-The APA-accredited PsyD in Clinical Psychology program at our Fresno campus is designed primarily for students interested in clinical practice.
+If you’re interested in building your own clinical practice, this APA-accredited PsyD program at our Fresno campus is an excellent place to gain the needed skills and experience.
 The program emphasizes clinical skills and the application of research knowledge with diverse populations in a wide range of settings.

-The Fresno PsyD program takes a systemic approach, training students to consider the role of diverse systems in creating and/or remedying individual and social problems such as child abuse.
-It also teaches students to think beyond treating individual problems to becoming advocates for groups of clients with similar issues.
-In this way, they can become powerful agents of change in their communities.
+The Fresno PsyD program takes a systemic approach, training you to consider the role of diverse systems in creating and remedying individual and social problems such as child abuse.
+It also teaches you to think beyond treating individual problems to becoming an advocate for groups of clients with similar issues, acting as a powerful agent of change in your community.

 Faculty and Admissions